grantmcdermott/ds4e/funcs-intro.md

 ## Further resources

 In the next two lectures, we'll dive into more advanced programming and function topics (debugging, parallel implementation, etc.).
-However, I hope that today has given you solid grasp of the fundamentals.
+However, I hope that this chapter has given you solid grasp of the fundamentals.
 I highly encourage you to start writing some of your own functions.
 You will be doing this a *lot* as your career progresses.
 Establishing an early mastery of function writing will put you on the road to awesome data science success<sup>TM</sup>.
 Here are some additional resources for both inspiration and reference:

 - Garrett Grolemund and Hadley Wickham's [*<b>R for Data Science</b>*](http://r4ds.had.co.nz) book --- esp. chapters [19 ("Functions)")](http://r4ds.had.co.nz/functions.html) and [21 ("Iteration)")](http://r4ds.had.co.nz/iteration.html) --- covers much of the same ground as we have here, with particular emphasis on the **purrr** package for iteration.
 - If you're looking for an in-depth treatment, then I can highly recommend Hadley's [*<b>Advanced R</b>*](https://adv-r.hadley.nz) (2nd ed.)
-He provides a detailed yet readable overview of all the concepts that we touched on today, including more on his (and R's) philosophy regarding functional programming (see [Section ||](https://adv-r.hadley.nz/fp.html)).
+He provides a detailed yet readable overview of all the concepts that we touched on in this chapter, including more on his (and R's) philosophy regarding functional programming (see [Section ||](https://adv-r.hadley.nz/fp.html)).
 - If you're in the market for a more concise overview of the different `*apply()` functions, then I recommend [this blog post](https://nsaunders.wordpress.com/2010/08/20/a-brief-introduction-to-apply-in-r/) by Neil Saunders.
 - On the other end of the scale, Jenny Bryan (all hail) has created a fairly epic [purrr tutorial](https://jennybc.github.io/purrr-tutorial) mini-website.
 (Bonus: She goes into more depth about working with lists and list columns.)